d9k/d9k-textbook/js/js-language.md

 ECMA - European Computer Manufacturers Association.

 Is a standard for scripting languages, used in JavaScript, JScript, and ActionScript.
+It intended to ensure the interoperability of web pages across different web browsers.

 ES 3 - 1999 - regular expressions, try/catch...
 ES 4 - abandoned